numbas/numbas-lti-provider/doc/source/getting-started.rst

 Link your VLE
 #############

-:ref:`Create a consumer <add-consumer>` in the tool provider's admin interface, and connect to it from your VLE.
+:ref:`Create a consumer <consumer>` in the tool provider's admin interface, and connect to it from your VLE.

 This may require support from the administrator of your VLE.